1587/speaking-exam/04-offer是否要跟家里人交流.md

 I must make good communications with them, they will feel better, we must respect each other.

 Thirdly: With family member's support we will work efficiently.
+New job may need to move to another city, or go abroad, or work overtime  we may spend less time with the family, and so on. we need their support.

 So I think we must discuss with my family members when I have a new offer.
 ```